"বিষণ্ণতা"(Sadness) by PRONAY PAL

 Thus, darkness falls upon the world, And our story reaches its end.

-1. Urban Chaos/ Modern discontent:
+1. Urban Chaos and Modern Discontent

 3. Nostalgia and Lost Innocence: